vaakash/aakash-web/docs/git-it-write/faq.md

 ### How to display the GitHub edit link in the post ?

-There is an inbuilt shortcode `[g2w_edit_link]` which can be added to the post content template in the repository settings page.
+There is an inbuilt shortcode `[giw_edit_link]` which can be added to the post content template in the repository settings page.
 This will return an output like `Edit this page`.
 Below shortcode attributes are supported.

 - post_id - The ID of the post to display the edit link for.
 Default is the current post where it is used.
 - text - The text to display.
 Default is "Edit this page"